PravinRF7/Sentiment_Analysis/README.md

 ## Project Structure

-- `data/`: Contains the dataset files.
-- `preprocessing.ipynb`: Jupyter notebook for data preprocessing (cleaning, tokenization, padding).
-- `lstm_sentiment_analysis.ipynb`: Jupyter notebook for building and training the LSTM model.
+- `Sentiment_analysis_using_LSTM.ipynb`: Jupyter notebook for building and training the LSTM model.
-- `utils/`: Contains utility functions for data preprocessing, model training, and evaluation.

 ## Getting Started